Public-Health-Scotland/R-Resources/using SMRA with R.md

  1. Sign Out
  2. Quit Session

 Signing out of RStudio Server leaves your R session open, and if you are currently running R code, this will continue to run in the background.
 Leaving your R session open allows you to return to where you left off the next time you log in.
-To sign out of RStudio Server, click on the close window button of your web browser or click the "Sign out" button in the RStudio Server interface
+To sign out of the RStudio Server, click on the close window button of your web browser or click the "Sign out" button in the RStudio Server interface

 Signing out and leaving your R session open has the downside of continuing to consume server processing time and memory even if you are not actively running any R code, consequently reducing the available server resources for other users.
 It is therefore recommended that if you have finished an analysis you quit your R session.